Interpretable Reward Redistribution in Reinforcement Learning: A Causal Approach: Experiments

-\textbf{Decomposed Rewards}.
-We visualize the decomposed rewards as shown in Figure~\ref{fig:visualized_rewards} to demonstrate that our method indeed distinguishes the state-action pairs with less contribution to the long-term return (episodic reward) from those with more contributions.
+\textbf{Decomposed Rewards.} We visualize the decomposed rewards and the ground truth rewards to demonstrate the accuracy of predicting Markovian reward by $\ourmethod$.
+According to Figure~\ref{fig:visualized_rewards}, the redistributed rewards (blue lines) consistently align with the ground truth (red lines), indicating that our method indeed distinguishes the state-action pairs with less contribution to the long-term return from those with more contributions.
 More cases are provided in Appendix~\ref{appendix:visualization}.